DSN-2025: Research Track Call For Contributions

 Artifacts

 DSN supports open science, where authors of accepted papers are encouraged to make their code and datasets publicly available to ensure reproducibility and replicability by other researchers.
-New this year, DSN 2024 will offer a separate artifact evaluation track that is open to all accepted papers from all three categories of the research track.
+DSN 2025 will offer a separate artifact evaluation track that is open to all accepted papers from all three categories of the research track.
 The goals of the artifact track are to (1) increase confidence in a paper’s claims and results, and (2) facilitate future research via publicly available datasets and tools.

 At the time of the submission, authors must indicate (1) whether they intend to submit an artifact for their submission, (2) the type of artifact (code, dataset, or both), (3) a DOI reserved for the artifact on an open-access repository (Zenodo or Figshare), and (4) the badge(s) they are applying for.
-For more information about how to reserve a DOI and about the three choices available for the badges, see the call for artifacts at https://dsn2024uq.github.io/cfartifacts.html.
+For more information about how to reserve a DOI and about the three choices available for the badges, see the Call for Artifacts on the DSN’25 website.

 The artifacts will be evaluated by a dedicated Artifacts Evaluation (AE) committee through a single-blind review process, where authors should be available to respond quickly during the artifact evaluation.
 All artifacts submitted will compete for a “Distinguished Artifact Award” to be decided by that committee.

-Authors must make a good faith effort to anonymize their paper.
+Authors must make a good-faith effort to anonymize their papers.
 An author should always refer to their own related work in the third person, just like they would refer to any other related work.
 As an author, you should not identify yourself in the paper either explicitly or by implication (e.g., through references or acknowledgments).

 Additionally, please take the following steps when preparing your submission: